WyoBio/Wyoming-Computational-Biology-Workshop/01_Data_Processing.md

 Following the creation of path shortcuts, you can now navigate to the FastQ folder (where we will download our raw data) using `cd $FASTQ`, and then return to your home folder using `cd $myHOME`.

 ##### Load all modules required for the class
+We will be using several Linux-based tools in this section.
+You can load these tools using the following commands

 ```bash
 module load arcc/1.0